PredY0/PredY0/README.md

 - 🔭 I’m currently working on C#
 - 🌱 I’m currently learning Linux
 - 💬 Ask me about what you need
-- 📫 How to reach me: p._oyraz in instagram
+- 📫 How to reach me: poyrazblgc in instagram